NielsIH/ImageMapper/docs/marker-migration-phase1-tasks.md

 - [ ] Store reference marker coordinates with their descriptions and zoomed images
 - [ ] Implement sequential numbering of reference markers (1, 2, 3)
 - [ ] Add temporary state tracking for reference marker count
+- [ ] Ensure reference markers can be repositioned using the same unlock/drag mechanism as regular markers
+- [ ] Add "Cancel" and "Export" buttons to migration overlay that appear after third marker is placed

 ### 1.4: Create Migration Data Structure
 - [ ] Update the export data structure to include migration metadata in `js/MapDataExporterImporter.js`